 (c) If the holder of a pouring distilled spirits license operates a pouring outlet other than a restaurant, then such license holder shall comply with the following security requirements: During all times of operation, the pouring outlet must have a minimum of one security person and at least two security persons for each 100 persons present during the hours of operation of the pouring outlet.
 Security personnel must be at least 21 years of age with no criminal convictions other than moving traffic violations.
 Security personnel must wear clothing which clearly identifies the personnel as security while on duty.

-(Ord.
-No. 03-22, § 1, 8-18-2003; Ord.
-No. 05-20, § 4, 12-5-2005)

 Sec.
 6-77.
 Malt beverage, wine and distilled spirits tasting.